-No. While evidence indicates that buckwheat allergies may be on the rise in Asia, particularly in Japan, it is not currently considered a common food allergen in the Western hemisphere.1 Though uncommon, buckwheat is a potent allergen for those few children who do develop allergy to it, and can cause severe allergic reactions from ingestion or inhalation of the flour.
+No. While evidence indicates that buckwheat allergies may be on the rise in Asia, particularly in Japan, it is not currently considered a common food allergen in the Western hemisphere.
+Though uncommon, buckwheat is a potent allergen for those few children who do develop allergy to it, and can cause severe allergic reactions from ingestion or inhalation of the flour.

 Contrary to its name, buckwheat actually has no relation to wheat and can be eaten in its pure form by people with Celiac disease, wheat allergies, and wheat sensitivities.
 However, buckwheat flour is commonly blended with wheat flour (a common food allergen) and can also sometimes be contaminated with gluten as it is processed.
 If wheat or gluten need to be avoided in your little one’s diet, be sure to read the labels and double check the ingredient list just in case.

-12 to 24 months old: Time for utensil practice!
+Time for utensil practice!
 Hand scooping is just fine, but as your toddler’s dexterity develops, start offering buckwheat porridge, buckwheat risotto, buckwheat salad, and soba noodles along with utensils or training chopsticks, pre-loading as needed.
 Buckwheat flour is also a great gluten-free flour alternative for baking.
 Just be sure to read the labels as buckwheat flours are sometimes a blend of wheat flours.

 While it’s not necessary, soaking helps.
 Place the buckwheat groats in water for an hour (or overnight) to reduce cooking time and help make the nutrients easier to absorb.
 Soaking also makes the groats stickier—a boon for little ones who are learning to feed themselves!

-- 1 cup buckwheat groats
+1 cup buckwheat groats

-- 2 cups unsweetened coconut milk (about equal to one 15-ounce can)
+2 cups unsweetened coconut milk (about equal to one 15-ounce can)

-- 1 cup fresh or frozen blueberries, cherries, or fruit of choice
+1 cup fresh or frozen blueberries, cherries, or fruit of choice

-- Rinse the buckwheat groats in a colander.
+Rinse the buckwheat groats in a colander.
 Place in a medium pot set on moderate heat.

 If you’d like to enhance the flavor, toast the buckwheat groats for a minute or two until they are fragrant.
 Otherwise, add the coconut milk and bring the mixture to a boil.

-- As soon as the liquid starts to boil, reduce the heat to low and cover the pot.
+As soon as the liquid starts to boil, reduce the heat to low and cover the pot.

 Wash the blueberries (and defrost if using frozen fruit) then add to the pot after 10 minutes of cooking time.
 Stir to combine.

-- Cook, stirring occasionally, until the buckwheat groats have softened and the blueberries have burst, about 15 minutes.
+Cook, stirring occasionally, until the buckwheat groats have softened and the blueberries have burst, about 15 minutes.
 Remove from the heat and let cool.

 Measure 1 cup of porridge into a bowl that suctions to the table.
 Store the rest in an air-tight container in the fridge for future meals.

-- Serve with a spoon placed on the side to encourage utensil practice, but know that hand-scooping is just fine, too!
+Serve with a spoon placed on the side to encourage utensil practice, but know that hand-scooping is just fine, too!

-Jamie Truppi, MSN, CNS
+J. Truppi, MSN, CNS

-Venus Kalami, MNSP, RD
+V. Kalami, MNSP, RD

-Kimberly Grenawitzke, OTD, OTR/L, SCFES, IBCLC, CNT
+K. Grenawitzke, OTD, OTR/L, SCFES, IBCLC, CNT

-Sakina Bajowala, MD, FAAAAI.
-Board-Certified Allergist & Immunologist (allergy section)
+S. Bajowala, MD, FAAAAI. (allergy section)

-Rachel Ruiz, MD Board-Certified General Pediatrician & Pediatric Gastroenterologist
+R. Ruiz, MD Board-Certified General Pediatrician and Pediatric Gastroenterologist